After Earth movie box office: Will Smith & M. Night Shyamalan sci-fier to open at hugely disappointing no. 3?

 Of note: After Earth cost a reported $130 million, not including marketing and distribution expenses.
 If the above estimates are on target, After Earth will have trouble reaching $80 million at the U.S. and Canada box office, let alone get near to matching is productions costs domestically.
 As has been the case much too often with big-budget Hollywood productions in the last few years, the film’s only chances of recovering its production costs lies with the international market – and even then only if the Will Smith brand works miracles.
 After Earth opened in three international territories this weekend, and will start rolling out for real next weekend.

 Besides Will Smith and Jaden Smith, the After Earth cast includes Academy Award nominee Sophie Okonedo (Hotel Rwanda) and Zoë Kravitz.
-Will Smith and Jada Pinkett Smith were two of the film’s producers, while M. Night Shyamalan shared screenwriting credit with Gary Whitta (of the apocalyptic The Book of Eli), from a story by Will Smith.
+Will Smith and Jada Pinkett Smith were two of the film’s producers, while M. Night Shyamalan shared screenwriting credit with Gary Whitta (The Book of Eli), from a screen story by Will Smith.

 Besides Oscar nominee Jesse Eisenberg (The Social Network, 2010) and Isla Fisher (recently seen in the Baz Luhrmann’s The Great Gatsby), Now You See Me also features Oscar nominees Mark Ruffalo (The Kids Are All Right, 2010) and Woody Harrelson (The People vs. Larry Flynt, 1996; The Messenger, 2009), Academy Award winners Michael Caine (Hannah and Her Sisters, 1986; The Cider House Rules, 1999) and Morgan Freeman (Million Dollar Baby, 2004), James Franco’s brother Dave Franco, Michael Kelly, David Warshofsky, and Common.